 According to the audit, the quality policy of Oulu UAS is underpinned by shared values, which are togetherness, partnership with working life, willingness to develop and high performance.
 Activities in accordance with the values are important and visible to all members of the higher education community.
 All key development activities have also been linked to the agreed values.
 Internal audits and self-assessments, in particular, have provided comprehensive information for the development of the activities.

 The quality system of Oulu UAS is based on the cycle of continuous development.
 According to the audit team, the system forms a uniform and effective whole that supports the organisation.
-Based on the audit, good practices and openings at Oulu UAS particularly include the recycling mornings for good practices, motivation metrics, the management’s quality reviews and project dates.
+Based on the audit, good practices and openings at Oulu UAS particularly include mornings for good practices, motivation metrics, the management’s quality reviews and project dates.

 Compared to the previous audit conducted in 2012, Oulu UAS has clearly harmonised its operating practices and operating culture with the help of an organisational change.
 At the same time, service units have adapted to the smaller number of personnel.

 Strengths include commitment to quality work and an enthusiastic atmosphere that promotes dialogue

 The audit team praised the clear and comprehensive description of the roles and responsibilities of the different actors in Oulu UAS’s quality system.
 Special attention has been paid to the description of the responsibilities at Oulu UAS, and the management group and the supervisors have committed themselves strongly to quality work.
 The commitment of the personnel was demonstrated especially by the high quality of their own activities.
 However, according to the audit team, the personnel’s commitment to the quality management of the entire Oulu UAS could be clarified.